Sauk Valley Community College provides a comprehensive program of student services.

 Registration Change Period

-During the first two weeks of the fall and spring semesters, students may make changes in their class schedule.
-During the first week of the semester, students may add and drop classes without prior written consent from the instructor.
-During the second week of the semester, students must receive written consent from the instructor to add classes; during this period. the students can drop classes without instructor consent.
-Students may change their schedule via www.svcc.edu/soar during the 100% refund period (as published in the Academic calendar) or by submitting an ADD or DROP slip to Admissions & Records.
-After the 100% refund period, all schedule changes must be submitted to Admissions & Records on an ADD or DROP slip.
-The length of the Registration Change period for the summer semester or a shorter session is prorated (contact Admissions & Records for specific dates).
-Full tuition will be charged for any course added after the designated Registration Change period.
-Registration and reinstate fees are non-refundable.
+During the first two weeks of the fall and spring semesters, students may make changes in their class schedule. *During the first week of the semester, students may add and drop classes without prior written consent from the instructor.
+During the second week of the semester, students must receive written consent from the instructor to add classes; during this period the students can drop classes without instructor consent.
+Students may change their schedule via www.svcc.edu/soar during the 100% refund period (as published in the Academic calendar) or by submitting an ADD slip to Admissions & Records or a DROP via the online DROP form.
+After the 100% refund period, schedule changes must be submitted to Admissions & Records on a ADD slip or via the online DROP form at www.svcc.edu/admissions.

 Students who receive financial assistance or veteran benefits should consult Financial Assistance before dropping or adding courses.